Rebeusca/computationalMathAssignments/README.md

     - ✅ Using the Jacobian method to solve a system with two variables;
     - ✅ Gets the square root of a number iteratively.

+- Question 03:
+    - ✅ Constructs a clamped cubic spline interpolation with fixed derivatives at endpoints;
+    - ✅ Ensures continuity of function, first and second derivatives across subintervals;
+    - ✅ Plots the interpolated spline along with original data points.

 ## How to run locally:

 **You need to have installed:**